Adobe Express vs Canva — Which is Better?

 Scheduling social media posts within the Adobe Express ‘schedule’ tool

-All in all, both tools provide very good organization and collaboration features, but the ‘Canva for Teams’ plan is the clear winner when it comes to providing professional collaboration features.
+All in all, both tools provide very good organization and collaboration features, but the ‘Canva Teams’ plan is the clear winner when it comes to providing professional collaboration features.

 Exporting your designs